 “The first year I was in this role, I ran myself into the ground.
 Having WayUp as an extension of my team changed that.”

-Administrative tasks and campus visits were taking too much valuable time and costing the business.
-This hindered the ability of Dow Jones to work on branding, candidate sourcing, and providing a great candidate experience.
+Administrative tasks and campus visits were time-consuming and costly, hindering Dow Jones’ ability to invest in branding, candidate sourcing, and providing a great candidate experience.

 Before partnering with WayUp, Boehm recognized three major challenges for Dow Jones:

-Utilizing WayUp’s employer branding, sourcing, automated candidate screening, and phone screening solutions, Dow Jones was able to limit their dependence on in-person career fairs, save time, and focus on strategic sourcing/diversity hiring—all while providing a consistent candidate experience to thousands of applicants.
+Utilizing WayUp’s employer branding, sourcing, and automated candidate screening, Dow Jones was able to limit their dependence on in-person career fairs, save time, and focus on strategic sourcing/diversity hiring—all while providing a consistent candidate experience to thousands of applicants.

 Campus Recruiting Lead at Dow Jones